What are tax-efficient investments?

 It's worth noting that not all investors qualify to receive tax relief from all of the tax-efficient investments covered below.
 If you have any doubt about your eligibility, consult an accountant or read through the full conditions on the HMRC website.

 Investing in startups

-Early-stage investing is risky by nature: these businesses are small, unproven sailboats with limited resources on a turbulent ocean of public opinion, market shifts and competing incumbents.
-Nine out of ten startups sink within the first four years.
+Early-stage investing is risky by nature: these businesses are small, fledgling ventures with limited resources in a changeable world of public opinion, market shifts and competing incumbents.
+Nine out of ten startups fail within the first four years.

 The Enterprise Investment Scheme

 Eligible EIS investments allow you to take advantage of the following reliefs on up to a cap of £1m per tax year (or £2m per tax year as long as at least £1m of this is invested in knowledge-intensive businesses):

 - Income tax relief of 30% of your investment.
 This can be used in the year of investment or carried back one year.

 - Capital gains exemption on profits earned on shares held for a minimum of three years

 - Loss relief, should the company you’ve invested in fail, equivalent to your tax bracket multiplied by your ‘at risk capital’ (the total loss on the shares once Income tax relief has been accounted for).

 - Capital gains deferral on gains realised on the disposal of any asset which is reinvested in an EIS eligible company.